 Introduction

 Dicamba is a synthetic auxin herbicide in the benzoic acid chemical family (WSSA group 4 site of action).
-In the past 60 years, dicamba has been an important component of broadleaf weed management in corn, small grains, turfgrass, pasture, rangeland, conservation reserve programs, and non-cropland areas (Keelin and Abernathy 1988, Schroeder and Banks 1989, Spandl et al. 1997, Wehtje 2008).
-Through genetic engineering, soybeans have been transformed to tolerate POST applications of dicamba (Behrens et al. 2007).
-This technology (Roundup Ready 2 Xtend,® Monsanto Company, St Louis, MO), fully available to farmers in 2017 (i.e., dicamba-resistant [DR] soybean trait and labeled POST dicamba application), offers an additional POST option for controlling broadleaf weeds in soybean fields (Johnson et al. 2010, Vink et al. 2012).
+In the past 60 years, dicamba has been an important component of broadleaf weed management in corn, small grains, turfgrass, pasture, rangeland, conservation reserve programs, and non-cropland areas (Keelin and Abernathy 1988; Schroeder and Banks 1989; Spandl et al. 1997; Wehtje 2008).
+Through genetic engineering, soybeans have been transformed to tolerate Preplant, PRE, and POST applications of dicamba (Behrens et al. 2007).
+This technology (Roundup Ready 2 Xtend,® Monsanto Company, St Louis, MO), fully available to farmers in 2017 (i.e., dicamba-resistant [DR] trait and labeled POST dicamba application), offers an additional POST option for controlling broadleaf weeds in soybean fields (Johnson et al. 2010; Vink et al. 2012).

 Weed management has long been a major challenge in row crop production.
-The results of a study conducted from 2007 to 2013 showed that uncontrolled weeds can cause on average 50% soybean yield loss in North America (Soltani et al. 2017).
-Herbicide-resistant (HR) weeds have dramatically increased over the past 20 years, only adding to the challenge of successful weed management (Heap 2014).
+A summary from 2007 to 2013 showed that soybean fields in North America with uncontrolled weeds had an average of 50% yield loss (Soltani et al. 2017).
+Herbicide-resistant (HR) weeds have dramatically increased over the past 20 years, only adding to the challenge of implementing successful weed management (Heap 2014).
 For example, populations of Palmer amaranth (Amaranthus palmeri) and waterhemp (Amaranthus tuberculatus var. rudis) infesting soybean fields in Nebraska have evolved resistance to acetolactate synthase (ALS)- (Heap, 2018a), enolpyruvylshikimate-3-phosphate synthase (EPSPS)- (Vieira et al. 2017b), and protoporphyrinogen oxidase (PPO)-inhibitor (Vieira et al. 2017a) herbicide sites-of-action (SOA).
-These three herbicide SOA represent the available chemical options for POST control of pigweed species in glyphosate-resistant soybean (Roundup Ready®, Monsanto Company, St Louis, MO).
-Therefore, the complexity of pigweed management in soybeans is likely to increase as additional populations become resistant due to there being fewer effective POST herbicide options.
-As a result, dicamba use on DR soybeans might be a valuable tool for managing HR pigweeds and other troublesome broadleaf species that have evolved resistance to glyphosate in Nebraska [i.e., kochia (Kochia scoparia), giant ragweed (Ambrosia trifida), common ragweed (Ambrosia artemisiifolia), and horseweed (Conyza canadensis)].
+These three herbicide SOA represent the available chemical options for POST control of Amaranthus species in glyphosate-resistant soybean (Roundup Ready®, Monsanto Company, St Louis, MO).
+Therefore, the complexity of Amaranthus management in soybeans is likely to increase as additional populations become resistant due to there being fewer effective POST herbicide options.
+As a result, dicamba use on DR soybeans might be a valuable tool for managing HR Amaranthus and other troublesome broadleaf species that have evolved resistance to glyphosate in Nebraska [i.e., kochia (Kochia scoparia L.), giant ragweed (Ambrosia trifida L.), common ragweed (Ambrosia artemisiifolia L.), and horseweed (Conyza canadensis L.)].